RakebBusiness/v2/ENROLLMENT_SYSTEM.md

 Body: { "progress": 50 }
 ```
 - Updates progress (0-100%)
-- Only enrolled students can update progress
+- Only enrolled users (students and teachers) can update progress

 ## Frontend Components